brian14708/wh-briefings/statements-releases/2021-10/2021-10-31-joint-us-eu-statement-on-trade-in-steel-and-aluminum.md

 modified_time: 2021-10-31 09:17:28-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/31/joint-us-eu-statement-on-trade-in-steel-and-aluminum/
 published_time: 2021-10-31 09:17:27-04:00
-title: JOINT US-EU STATEMENT ON TRADE IN STEEL AND ALUMINUM
+title: "JOINT US-EU STATEMENT ON TRADE IN STEEL AND\_ALUMINUM"
 ---

 WASHINGTON – The United States and the EU have today taken joint steps